SamBouwer/any-docker/README.md

 Congratulations! 🎉 You are now running your own Anytype Node!

-To stop the node again, run:
+To stop the node again, navigate to the any-node folder and bring the stack down:

 ```bash
 docker compose down